Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 He let Shyow join them, quietly, and only once she’d lined up alongside the other two did he finally react: He grinned, bounded forward, and gathered the three of them up in a vast, crushing hug.

 "You’re late!"

-___
+---

 **Date Point: 13y11m2w1d AV**
 **Planet Akyawentuo, Near 3Kpc Arm**

 ***Julian Etsicitty***

 The reunion took nearly an hour, all told.
-Vemik, Vemet, The Singer, Yan himself...then there were introductions to the Given-Men, Singers and Dancers of other tribes, plus a number of other important men of influence.
+Vemik, Vemet, The Singer, Yan himself... then there were introductions to the Given-Men, Singers and Dancers of other tribes, plus a number of other important men of influence.

-The People had *changed.* Every man who looked even vaguely important was wearing a steel knife, and the Singer - the one from Yan’s tribe - was wearing three Damascus rings of stunning quality considering how new to the process of steelmaking the People must be...but the biggest surprise was Vemik.
+The People had *changed.* Every man who looked even vaguely important was wearing a steel knife, and the Singer - the one from Yan’s tribe - was wearing three Damascus rings of stunning quality considering how new to the process of steelmaking the People must be... but the biggest surprise was Vemik.

 Julian had been fantasizing about maybe finally keeping the eager young Ten’Gewek at bay, maybe not being so hopelessly overwhelmed by his raw physicality when they wrestled.
 That idea had been his Motivation through the worst of Adam’s training, and in the final months it was the thing that helped Julian push himself right up against his unaided limits, and stay there.